mongodb/docs/source/includes/limitations/limits.rst

 Mutual Recursion
 ~~~~~~~~~~~~~~~~

+.. important:: Impacted Versions

+   - 4.3
+   - 4.4

-You cannot specify a **mutually recursive** type as a type parameter in version
+You cannot specify a **mutually recursive** type as a type parameter.
-4.3 of the driver.

 A mutually recursive type exists when two types contain a property that is of
 the other's type.
 You can update the